victorbiga/engineering-management/README.md

 * [The Joel Test: 12 Steps to Better Code](http://www.joelonsoftware.com/articles/fog0000000043.html)

+@samkottler: No amount of process will ensure the right work is getting done.

 ## Programming languages

 * [Static vs. dynamic languages: a literature review](http://danluu.com/empirical-pl/)